m0baxter/DMC/README.md

 ## Compilation

-This program relies on the c++ functionality only present in c++11 or newer.
+This program relies on the C++ functionality only present in C++11 or newer.
 Notably it makes use of the STL thread library.
 The code can be compiled with a command of the form
 ```
 g++ -O3 -pthreads dmc.cpp -o dmc